apecloud/kubeblocks.io/blog/mangage-6k-db-instance-with-kubeblocks.md

 ---
 slug: manage-6k-db-instance-with-kubeblocks
-title: Run 6k+ Databases with One DBA - How We Realized It with KubeBlocks
+title: Managing 6000+ Databases as a Single Developer - How KubeBlocks Made It Possible
 description: This blog shares how we successfully manage over 6,000 database instances across four availability zones using Sealos built on KubeBlocks.
 date: 2024-12-20
 authors: